lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Pay attention to the lighting: no lights should directly shine on the presenter's screen.

-It is even more important than when presenting slides that all learners can see the relevant portions of the screen as they may want to copy exactly what you have typed or see what you are pointing to.

 If you can get a second screen, use it!
 It may require its own PC or laptop, so you may need to ask a helper to control it.
 You can use the second screen to show illustrations or the lesson material.

 ## Tip 5.
-Avoid being disturbed.
+Avoid distractions.

+Seeing notifications flash by on the screen distracts you as well as the learners, and may even result in awkward situations when a message pops up you'd rather not have others see.
 Turn off notifications on your laptop and phone, such as those from social media, email, etc.
-Seeing notifications flash by on the screen distracts you as well as the learners, and may even result in awkward situations when a message pops up you'd rather not have others see.

 ## Tip 6.
 Use illustrations - even better, draw them.